lengow/plugin-shopware6/README.md

 The `master` branch contains the latest stable version of the plugin.
 The `dev` branch contains the version under development.
 All Pull requests must be made on the `dev` branch and must be validated by reviewers working at Lengow.

-By default the plugin is made to work on our pre-production environment (my.lengow.net).
+By default, the plugin is made to work on our pre-production environment (my.lengow.net).
-To change this environment, you must modify the two constants present in the file `path-to-api-connector-file`

-    const LENGOW_API_URL = 'https://api.lengow.net';
+The environment can be changed to production (my.lengow.io) in the settings of this module.

+If you want to record a new connection when you change environment, go to settings, then go to the import section and activate debug mode.
+Then go back to the general settings section, and delete the data from the Identifiers fields.
+Finally, open the Lengow module again and you can make a new connection.

 ### Translation